wp-plugins/loyaltyjs/readme.txt

 [loyalty min="3" max="4"]Your Content[/loyalty]

 The plugin will honor min and max first.
 If you want the content to display at one specific view count, use ONLY the exact parameter.

 [loyalty exact="6"]This content will show on visit #6[/loyalty]

+There is also a shortcode that allows you to print the number of views to the page.
+Simply add [loyalty_count] to your post content and Loyalty.js will render in a span tag with the css class of 'loyaltyjs_count' and the data-attribut 'data-loyalty-count'.
+When it runs the plugin will fill in the integer value.

 <strong>Advanced Implementation</strong>